trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    If there is no DAL attestation, the block explorer shows a document icon with an X in it: ![](/img/tutorials/dal-explorus-no-attestation-icon.png).
    This icon can appear before the bakers complete attestations and then turn into a binary number when they attest.

+   If you see the rights, you will see the attestations in the baker's log when scheduled.
 Now you have a complete DAL baking setup.
    Your baker is attesting to the availability of DAL data and the DAL node is sharing it to Smart Rollups across the network.

+If you don't see DAL attestation rights:

+   - Verify that your DAL node is connected to the network by following the instructions in [Troubleshooting](https://tezos.gitlab.io/shell/dal_run.html#troubleshooting) in the Octez documentation.

 ## Optional: Unstaking your tez and receiving your baking rewards